 However you can already book Eurostar + TGV packages from tour operators at preferential rates, including transfers up to the resort.
 To do this, visit the rail packages section.

-To view journey schedules and booking options visit the resorts and journey planner section.
+To view journey schedules and booking options for Eurostar + TGV journeys, visit the resorts and journey planner section and choose the resort you want to travel to.